 Now I want to just take a little poll here.
 Someone on this side of the room here, February, driving to school, he might have forgotten what?

 Kenn: Coat, very good, very good.
 Backpack, very good.
 I thought of those, as well.
 That wasn’t it, but those are good guesses.
 Someone over here, just “I might have forgotten …?”

 Kenn: Who said “shoes?”
 (Laughter) Do you know my son?
-(Laughter) He said, “I might have forgotten my shoes.”
-(Laughter) I said, “Well, look on your feet!
-(Laughter) Do you see shoes on your feet?”
+(Laughter) He said, “I might have forgot my shoes.”
+(Laughter) I said, “Well, look on your feet!”
+(Laughter) “Do you see shoes on your feet?”
 “No, sir.”
-(Laughter) At what point do you walk outside (Laughter) across a cold concrete floor and not have the thought, “There’s nothing on my feet?”
+(Laughter) At what point do you walk outside (Laughter) across a cold concrete floor and not have the thought, “There’s nothing on my feet”?
 (Laughter) Amazing.

-And it didn’t stop there.
+And that’s – it didn’t stop there.
 It’s just ongoing.
-A week later my wife told my kids, “Grab your shoes and get in the car; we’re going to eat dinner out tonight.”
+A week later my wife told my kids, “Grab your shoes and get in the car.
+We’re going to eat dinner out tonight.”
 My son’s in the living room.
-(Laughter) I said, “Did you hear your mother?”
+I said, “Did you hear your mother?”
 “Yes, sir.”
 “Go get your shoes.”
 “I don’t know where they are.”
-(Laughter) “I ask you, where’s the last place you put them?”
-He did not say anything, but the look on his face was like, well, Yoda, (Laughter) if I knew that, I would go get them.
+(Laughter) I asked him, “Where’s the last place you put them?”
+He did not say anything, but the look on his face was like, “Well, Yoda.”
+(Laughter) “If I knew that, I would go get them.”
 (Laughter)